The Low-Rank Simplicity Bias in Deep Networks

-\xpar{Parameterization matters} One of the main ingredients in any machine learning algorithm is the choice of hypothesis space: what is the set of functions under consideration for fitting the data?
+One of the main ingredients in any machine learning algorithm is the choice of hypothesis space: what is the set of functions under consideration for fitting the data?
 Although this is a critical choice, \textit{how the hypothesis space is also parameterized matters}.
-Even if two models span the same hypothesis space, the way we parameterize the hypothesis space can ultimately determine which solution the model will converge to -- recent work has shown that networks with the better neural reparameterizations can find more effective solutions~\cite{hoyer2019neural}.
-The automation of finding the right parameterization also has a relationship to neural architecture search~\cite{zoph2016neural}, but architecture search typically conflates the search for better hypothesis spaces with the search for better parameterizations of given hypothesis space.
-In this work, we have explored just one way of reparameterizing neural nets -- stacking linear layers -- which does not change the hypothesis space, but many other options exist (see ~\fig{fig:reparam}).
-Understanding the biases induced by these reparameterizations may yield benefits in model analysis and architectural designs.
+Even if two models span the same hypothesis space, the way we parameterize the hypothesis space can ultimately determine which solution the model will converge to -- recent work has shown that networks with better neural reparameterizations can find more effective solutions~\citep{hoyer2019neural}.
+The automation of finding the right parameterization also has a relationship to neural architecture search~\citep{zoph2016neural}, but architecture search typically conflates the search for better hypothesis spaces with the search for better parameterizations of a given hypothesis space.
+In this work, we have explored just one way of reparameterizing neural nets -- stacking linear layers -- which does not change the hypothesis space, but many other options exist (see~\fig{fig:reparam} and a short extension to residual networks~\app{app:resnet}).
+Understanding the biases induced by these reparameterizations may yield benefits in model analysis and design.

-\xpar{Deep over-parameterization vs. regularization} We have argued that depth acts as an inductive bias toward simple (low-rank) solutions because the relative volume of simple solutions in deeper parameter space is larger, extending prior arguments by~\citet{valle2018deep}.
-This effect is qualitatively different than explicit regularization in that it does not change the objective being minimized.
-Occam's razor states that the best solution is the simplest that fits the data (as has been formalized in various notions of optimal inference~\cite{solomonoff1964formal}).
-Too strong an explicit regularizer can prefer simple solutions that do not fit the data, which is incorrect when the true solution is, in fact, complex.
-Picking a parameterization in which simple solutions are more prevalent but not enforced is an alternative way to approximate the idea of Occam's razor.
-Our experiments, which show that explicit rank regularization underperforms compared to deep over-parameterization, suggest that this implicit regularization may have advantages.